Sorry, you need to enable JavaScript to visit this website.

 '(1) Every Hungarian citizen shall have the right to education.

-(2) Hungary shall ensure this right by extending and generalising public education, by providing free and compulsory primary education, free and generally accessible secondary education, and higher education accessible to everyone according to his or her abilities, and by providing financial support.'
+(2) Hungary shall ensure this right by extending and generalising community culture, by providing free and compulsory primary education, free and generally accessible secondary education, and higher education accessible to everyone according to his or her abilities, and by providing financial support.'
 (Fundamental Law of Hungary)

 The Act LXXIX of 1993 on Public Education (1993. évi LXXIX. törvény a közoktatásról) states that educational institutions in Hungary are operated by the Hungarian state and include